steve1066d/softub-wifi/README.md

 * Create a version of the PCB and software that replaces the stock controller board.
 Ideally it would have the same tabs and connections so it would be a simple replacement, not requiring any soldering or new crimping.
 My thoughts is to provide a safety cut-off in hardware to shut the tub off with a simple circuit, so the safety of the original design remains.
 * Add the 12hr mode
 * Add buttons to MQTT in a generic way.
 Right now it only handles light buttons.
 It would be better to broadcast all buttons presses and releases.
 * Allow replacing the existing temperature probes with other easier to obtain probes.
 For example, using $10 1-wire digital probe could work just as well as the expensive replacement official probes.
+This could be done with just a firmware change.
+* Add the ability to use different top units, such as a much cheaper Balboa display.
 * Maybe make a kit to sell if there's an interest.